 - You must be at least 21 years old and have a valid NCDL.
-NOTE: To obtain an Intrastate CDL, you must be at least 18 years old.
-For information about the Intrastate CDL, please click on the link below:
+Note: To obtain an Intrastate CDL, you must be at least 18 years old.
+For information about the Intrastate CDL, please see: Intrastate CDL

 - You must be a US citizen or non-US citizen with a valid Permanent Resident Card.

 - You must provide proof of US citizenship or lawful permanent residency.

 - You must provide a 10-year driver history report.
 You will have to request this report from the department of motor vehicles in any state that has issued you a license in the past 10 years.
 DC DMV checks driving history in all 50 states.

 - You must have your current Department of Transportation (DOT) Medical Certification Card.